-The knowledge of other languages and cultures is a hallmark of a liberal arts education for several very good reasons: of course, the primary benefits are:
+The knowledge of other languages and cultures is a hallmark of a liberal arts education for several very good reasons.
+The primary benefits are:

-- Broadening you own perspective and understanding the world better
+- Broadening your own perspective and understanding the world better

-However, all the current research also points to the general cognitive benefits of studying/speaking a 2nd language!
-That is, learning a 2nd language is an exercise in cognitive problem solving and the effects of 2nd language instruction are directly transferable to the areas math, science, writing and countless other skills.
-Our courses are designed to maximize these benefits!
+However, all the current research also points to the general cognitive benefits of studying and speaking a 2nd language!
+That is, learning a 2nd language is an exercise in cognitive problem-solving: the effects of 2nd language instruction are directly transferable to the areas of math, science, writing, and countless other skills.

-The Department of Languages and Cultures offers major degrees in French, Spanish and Latin American Studies.
-You can also study German, Japanese, Italian, Arabic and Chinese.
-Courses in our program are also a part of the interdisciplinary Asian Studies Minor and the Latin American Studies minor.
-In addition to helping students acquire proficiency in a 2nd language, our courses teach all aspects of culture, including history, film and linguistics.
+The Department of Languages and Cultures offers major degrees in French, Spanish and Latin American Studies, as well as Classical Studies (Civilizations or Languages).
+You can also study German and Italian, Latin, and Ancient Greek.
+Courses in our program are a part of the interdisciplinary Classical Studies and Latin American Studies minors, as well.
+In addition to helping students acquire proficiency in a 2nd language, our courses teach all aspects of culture, including history, film, and linguistics.
 Learn more about our programs of study »

-The Department of Languages and Cultures offers many undergraduate research opportunities.
+The Department of Languages and Cultures offers undergraduate research opportunities.
 Learn more »

 Dr. Naomi Yavneh's class, "In Quarantine with Anne Frank" Teaches Social Injustice and Anti-Hate Lessons